emrancub/AeroCOPDNet/README.md

 👉 **AeroCOPDNetRebuild:**
 https://github.com/emrancub/AeroCOPDNetRebuild

-All future updates and finalized materials will be released in the rebuilt repository upon request or after paper acceptance.
+All future updates and finalized materials will be released in the rebuilt repository upon request.

 # Previous:
 # AeroCOPDNet (All updates and publications will be made as per request or after acceptance of the paper.)